AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 Make your own charts or add others to this \Songs folder or anywhere you like.
 You can find 2 charting tools in this games installation folder.

-Now in the game select the Note Highway.
+Now in the game select the "MAIN" tab and select the Note Highway.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/417f3a26-295f-4427-8aa6-52bacf6c8c23)